PandaCathy/CSCI-3700-Database-Systems/Project/README.md

 # IMDB project
-This is a group project with my classmate.
+This is a group project with my classmates.

 **Please do not use my example for your work or your company work.**